omarzatarain/extortion/README.md

 ## STEPS FOR REPRODUCE THE EXPERIMENTS

-After installing the dependencies and loading the extortion environment, load the Visual Studio Project and/or run the Python file "ExtortionREVIEW.py"
+After installing the dependencies and loading the extortion environment, load the